christianTsounguiObama/MulticlassRGBMask_to_SingleChannelMask/README.md

 ## Acknowledgment
 Thank you to all the people who shared pieces of codes which inspired this script.
-Feel free to use, share, and modify as you wish :)
+Feel free to use, share, and modify as you wish.

+Any feedback will be highly appreciated :)